Malignant hyperthermiaHyperthermia - malignant; Hyperpyrexia - malignant

 - Blood clotting studies (PT, or prothombin time; PTT, or partial thrombloplastin time)

-- Genetic testing to look for defects in the RYR1 gene
+- Genetic testing to look for defects in the genes that are linked with the disease

 - Muscle biopsy

-To preserve kidney function during an episode, you must get fluids through a vein and by mouth, as well as certain medications.
+To preserve kidney function during an episode, the person may receive fluids through a vein.

-Repeated episodes or untreated episodes can cause kidney failure.
+Repeated or untreated episodes can cause kidney failure.
 Untreated episodes can be fatal.

-- Compartment syndrome (swelling of the hands and feet and problems with blood flow and nerve function)
+- Swelling of the hands and feet and problems with blood flow and nerve function (compartment syndrome)

 - Heart rhythm problems